 Special features of the building include a system that reuses filtered rain water to flush toilets and water outdoor plants, a reduction in electrical utility costs by harvesting sunlight entering the building and a raised floor that houses an energy efficient heating and air-conditioning system.
 Several other environmental friendly features enabled the facility to attain a LEED GOLD status award from the U.S Green Building Council in 2011.

 The Porter Memorial Library opened to the public in January 2011.

 An eight member Library Board of Trustees, appointed by the governmental agencies that financially support the Library, provides governance by overseeing the budget and setting policy.
 Funding for the library comes from Newton County, the City of Covington, and the State of Georgia, the Newton County Board of Education and special grants from local and national businesses and organizations.

-A wide range of services is offered to adults and children including books, audiobooks, magazines, newspapers, large print materials, CDs, microfilm, interlibrary loan, Internet and GALILEO access and a variety of reference materials in book and electronic formats.
-The library sponsors special programs for children and adults, supplies tax forms, voter registration.
-As part of its service to the community, the Newton County Library provides meeting rooms for use by individuals and organizations.
-Friends of the Library provides a volunteer group in support of the library.
+A wide range of services is offered to adults and children including voter registration, books, audiobooks, magazines, newspapers, large print materials, CDs, microfilm, interlibrary loan, Internet and GALILEO access.
+Reference materials and genealogy materials are also available in book and electronic formats.
+The library sponsors special programs for families, children and adults, As part of its service to the community, both of the Newton County Library locations provide meeting rooms for use by individuals and profit and non-profit organizations.